Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

-In the discussion until now, we have explicitly demonstrated the results using $N = 2$.
-That is, we consider two TLSs interacting with a common environment, and then we trace out one TLS.
-For a larger value of $N$, the non-Markovian effects become even more pronounced - the effect of the indirect interaction increases by a factor of $N$.
-This is clear from Eq.~\eqref{evoldstat}.
-We can also plot the variation of non-Markovinaity with the number of two-level systems $N$ (see Fig.~\ref{NM vs n}). \\ As we have seen, for a super-Ohmic environment with $s \geq 2$, we have incomplete decoherence in the presence of a non-vanishing indirect interaction.
-As a result, the non-Markovianity measures keep on increasing.
-For Ohmic and sub-Ohmic environments, however, the decoherence factor keeps on increasing as time increases.
-In fact, for Ohmic and sub-Ohmic environments, with a single TLS, the non-Markovianity is zero (see Figs.~\ref{BLP vs s} and \ref{entropy vs s}).
-This is not the case when we do have indirect interaction present.
-It is then clear that while decoherence will eventually cause effectively complete decoherence for Ohmic and sub-Ohmic environments, the indirect interaction can and does lead to some non-Markovianity before it is able to do so.
+Until now, we have primarily concentrated on a super-Ohmic environment (in particular, $s = 3$).
+As we have seen, for a super-Ohmic environment with $s > 1$ and zero temperature, we have incomplete decoherence in the presence of a non-vanishing indirect interaction.
+Consequently, the non-Markovianity measures continue to increase due to the indirect interaction.
+For Ohmic and sub-Ohmic environments, however, the decoherence factor $\Gamma(t)$ keeps on increasing as time increases.
+In fact, as we noted before, for Ohmic and sub-Ohmic environments, with a single TLS, the non-Markovianity is zero (see Figs.~\ref{BLP vs s} and \ref{entropy vs s}).
+This is not the case when indirect interaction is present.
+It is then clear that while decoherence will eventually cause effectively complete decoherence for Ohmic and sub-Ohmic environments, the indirect interaction can and does lead to some non-Markovianity before it can do so.
 However, the non-Markovianity no longer keeps on increasing as we keep on increasing the time $T$.
-Results for the non-Markovianity as a function of the coupling strength $G$ are illustrated in Figs.~\ref{ohmicsubohmicBLPchangingG} and \ref{ohmicsubohmicentropychangingG}.
-The most important point from these graphs is that we clearly see non-zero Markovianity due to the indirect interaction in the Ohmic and sub-Ohmic regimes (in contrast, there is no non-Markovianity whatsoever when we have a single TLS).
+Results for the non-Markovianity as a function of the coupling strength $G$ are illustrated in Figs.~\ref{ohmicsubohmicBLPchangingG}(a) and \ref{ohmicsubohmicentropychangingG}(a).
+The most important point from these graphs is that we clearly see significant non-Markovianity, even for small values of $G$, due to the indirect interaction in the Ohmic and sub-Ohmic regimes (in contrast, there is no non-Markovianity whatsoever when we have a single TLS and thus no indirect interaction).
 Also, once again, as we increase the coupling strength, the non-Markovianity increases initially, but then it goes down as the decoherence factor becomes too large.
+The fact that the non-Markovianity in general does not smoothly increase and then smoothly decrease as $G$ increases is again a manifestation of the competition between the decoherence and the indirect interaction.
+If $G$ changes by a small amount, it may be the case that now decoherence becomes more dominant; if there is a further small change in $G$, the indirect interaction becomes more dominant, and so on.